The Ultimate Moving Checklist for Families

 Plus, if you are signing up for direct paycheck deposit at your new job, you’ll need a check from your new account to get it set up.

 1. Find a new bank.
-Since we don’t know how long we are staying in Syracuse, and I didn’t feel like doing this again anytime soon, I decided to go with an online bankUSAA Federal Savings.
-(If you or one of your parents served in the armed forces, this banking and insurance company gives excellent rates and customer service.)
+Since I don’t feel like going through the trouble of switching banks again, I decided to go with an online bank: USAA Federal Savings.
+(If a family member has served in the armed forces, this banking and insurance company gives excellent rates and customer service.)

 2. Open an account with a minimum starting balance to get the ball rolling and your checks ordered.